Start Your Washington LLC in just a Few Minutes

 Washington State LLC Benefits

-There are distinct benefits to forming an LLC in Washington state.
-In comparison to other types of entities, an LLC is straightforward to set up.
+There are distinct benefits that come with forming an LLC in Washington state.
+In comparison to other types of entities, an LLC is simple to set up.
 It is also more flexible for owners to operate and has easier reporting requirements.

 - Limiting personal liability for business debts – When you protect your business with an LLC, a business creditor or lawsuit can only cite the assets of the LLC.
 This prevents creditors from staking a claim on personal assets (including homes and property) for use in judgments to satisfy business debts.

-A look at the following guide to setting up an LLC in Washington state can provide a detailed overview for your business.
-You can also use our references for professional assistance in properly creating your LLC.
+A look at the following guide to setting up an LLC in Washington state can provide a detailed overview of your business.
+If you need help along the way, contact the professionals at LLC Formations so we can help you get your Washington LLC up and running.

-Prior to filing an LLC with the Washington Office of the Secretary of State, you must check the availability of your potential business name within the state database.
-The easier way to check this is to perform a Washington State LLC search on the official website.
+Prior to filing an LLC with the Washington Secretary of State, you must check the availability of your potential business name within the state database.
+The easier way to check this is to perform a Washington State LLC name search on the official website.
 For more information check out our main resource page.

 Let Us Help You!